 Demis Hassabis plays to DeepMind’s strengths by using artificial intelligence for social impact.
 On a chilly March afternoon last year in the South Korean capital Seoul, a computer algorithm made history.

 Sample the FT’s top stories for a week You select the topic, we deliver the news.
+A program called AlphaGo beat the reigning human world champion at go, an ancient Chinese board game considered to be one of the most complex pastimes man has ever devised.
 Google's move into British healthcare - Late Night Live.
 Big Read: What does Google DeepMind want with the NHS?
 Surrounded by glass, transparent lifts and pop music, the atrium at Google’s London headquarters is a world removed from the hectic chaos of an NHS hospital.

 However, more than anywhere, the King’s Cross building is where the NHS and big Silicon Valley tech are coming together.
 It is home of DeepMind Health, a company with grandiose plans for the UK’s national health service.
 In less than two years, Google’s artificial intelligence off-shoot, bought in 2014, has built an NHS beachhead with a handful of acute hospitals, mostly through its clinical alert app, Streams.
 Since launching DeepMind Health in February 2016, the company has deployed its acute kidney injury (AKI) alerting app, Streams, at the Royal Free London NHS Foundation Trust, and, earlier this year, signed up Imperial College Healthcare NHS Trust for a similar deal.